daleosm/pihole-panel/README.md

 # PiHole-Panel
-PiHole-Panel is a statistics and control panel for Pi-hole and optmised for the Gnome desktop.
+PiHole-Panel is a statistics and control panel for Pi-hole and optimised for the Gnome desktop.

 ![](pihole-panel_preview.png)